Skip to content

 2. For any other fields in the policy, the lowest hierarchy closest to the actual workload becomes the effective for the policy (similar to policy defaults).

-Additionally, while viewing the effective policy, each rule displays its source of the origin policy, allowing users to clearly understand the selected hierarchy of the effective policy.
+Additionally, while viewing the effective policy, each rule displays its source of the origin policy, allowing users to clearly understand the selected hierarchy of the effective policy. | (Requires a minimum cluster version of v2.18)

 Infrastructure Administrator